Drop an ELF file. Flash and RAM usage broken down by symbol, section, and source file. Bloat flagged with the exact fix.

 Every section sized and colored.
 Every symbol (demangled if C++) traced back to its source file and line via DWARF.
 Compiler bloat flagged with the specific flag to fix it, like -fno-exceptions or --icf=safe.

 Save builds to a project and set a flash or RAM budget.
-When a commit pushes you over, you'll see exactly which symbols grew or appeared.
+When a commit pushes you over, you'll see which symbols grew or appeared.
 Catch it on your machine, not during code review.

-DWARF debug info maps every symbol back to the exact file and line that produced it.
+.elf or .axf, it works..bin/.hex images and linker .map files aren't supported: the analysis reads the ELF itself.DWARF debug info maps every symbol back to the exact file and line that produced it.
 No manual cross-referencing between nm output and your source tree.

 Float printf pulling in 12 KB of libc?
 C++ exceptions adding unwind tables?
 Each warning names the symbol, the size cost, and the exact compiler flag to remove it.